Find Grad Schools

 Doctor’s Degrees in General Economics

 There are 86 schools in the United States where you can get your doctor's degree in general economics.
-This degree is more popular with male students, and about 15% of recent graduates were from an underrepresented racial-ethnic group.
-Also, 58.4% of general economics graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 12 were from an underrepresented racial-ethnic group.
+Also, 56.4% of general economics graduates were international students.

 Education Levels of General Economics Majors